 Fitting a solid wood floor

 When fitting a solid wood floor, allowance needs to made for the natural seasonal occurrence of expansion and contraction.
 An expansion gap of at least 12mm should be left around the entire perimeter of the floor.
 The expansion gap can then be covered by replacing skirting boards or by a matching wood-floor beading.
 An expansion gap should also be left in the doorway, covered by an appropriate threshold piece.

 We would not, however, recommend the use of the solid wood flooring in conjunction with under-floor heating.
-Engineered hardwood flooring is more suitable in that application.
+Engineered Wood Flooring is more suitable in that application.
 We would always recommend seeking professional advice prior to any home improvement project.
-The advisors at British Hardwoods can offer expert guidance on fitting both solid and engineered hardwood flooring.
+Our friendly team can offer expert guidance on fitting our solid and our engineered hardwood floors.

 Solid wood flooring from British Hardwoods

 At British Hardwoods we do not fill our warehouse with hundreds of uniform packs of flooring.
 All the raw timber is checked on delivery to ensure the quality is correct and, most importantly, the moisture content is right.
 We specify 8 – 10%, ideal for the normal UK centrally heated home.
 Each board is then machined twice to ensure the very best finish and the finest tolerances.
 Our Weinig moulders are universally considered the ‘Rolls Royce’ of the woodworking industry and are accurate to +/- 0.1mm.

 All boards are then inspected, trimmed to length and defected using a computer controlled optimising saw.
 All boards are ‘end matched’, a process which continues the tongue and groove around all four sides of each board, ensuring the tightest possible fit at installation.
 Boards are then re-checked for dimensional accuracy and moisture content before being wrapped in protective packaging prior to despatch.